-Sometimes traders ask stock brokers to hold shares in the pooled account so that they can save on some demat transaction charges.
-As such, it is integral that you get the shares credited to your demat account first.
-It will safeguard you from any unauthorised transaction in your shares.
+Sometimes traders ask stockbrokers to hold shares in the pooled account so that they can save on some Demat transaction charges.
+As such, it is integral that you get the shares credited to your Demat account first.
+It will safeguard you from any unauthorized transaction in your shares.

 Consider the costs associated with holding multiple Demat accounts

-Brokers typically advertise free demat accounts to acquire customers.
+Brokers typically advertise free Demat accounts to acquire customers.
 However, they levy several charges once the account is opened.
 For instance, account holders have to pay annual account maintenance fees.
-They are also charged sell transaction charges each time shares are debited from the demat account.
-As such, it is better to avoid holding multiple demat accounts.
-If you wish to open more than one demat account, try to restrict yourself as per your actual need.
-Your costs of maintaining can increase with every demat account you own.
+They are also charged sell transaction charges each time shares are debited from the Demat account.
+As such, it is better to avoid holding multiple Demat accounts.
+If you wish to open more than one Demat account, try to restrict yourself as per your actual need.
+Your costs of maintenance can increase with every Demat account you own.
 You can opt for a Basic Services Demat account, especially if the value of your investment portfolio is less than ₹200,000.

 Avoid leaving signed DIS leaves with your broker

-The demat account comes with a debit instruction slip (DIS) booklet.
+The Demat account comes with a Debit Instruction Slip (DIS) booklet.
 This booklet is like a cheque book on which you need to enter the details of the shares you want to sell.
 Many investors often leave this DIS booklet with signed leaves with their brokers.
 However, this act could result in acute consequences, especially if the booklet falls into the wrong hands.
-Instead of leaving the DIS booklet with your broker, you should sign the leaflet on need basis.
+Instead of leaving the DIS booklet with your broker, you should sign the leaflet on a need basis.

-While handling your demat account, think of it as your savings bank account.
-The account holds all your securities or share market assets in the electronic format.
-As such, it is always better to exercise caution and remember the points mentioned above while operating your demat account.
+While handling your Demat account, think of it as your savings bank account.
+The account holds all your securities or sharemarket assets in electronic format.
+As such, it is always better to exercise caution and remember the points mentioned above while operating your Demat account.